• Skip to primary navigation

 • Lightly press the dough evenly into the pan.
 Bake the crust for 20-25 minutes, or until light golden brown.

-• Add the cinnamon to the reserved 1 cup of the flour mixture and combine.
+• Add the cinnamon and almonds to the reserved 1 cup of the flour mixture and combine.
 Use the tips of your fingers to squeeze the dough together to make clumps for the topping.
-You don't want this part to be sandy.
+Keep refrigerated until ready to use.

 • Place the blackberries, lemon juice, and sugar in a medium bowl.
 Toss to combine.
 Let the blackberries sit and macerate while the crust cools.